ADGEfficiency/adgefficiency.github.io/_posts/2019-04-25-machine-learning-in-energy.md

 *Performance of the data centre measured using energy input per ton of cooling (kW/tonC), and improves with more data, from an initial 12% to 30% over nine months.*

-# Summary and key takeaways
+# Summary & Key Takeaways

-We've just had a whirlwind introduction to machine learning.
+We've had a whirlwind introduction to machine learning.
 Key takeaways are:

-- machine learning is the subset of AI that is working
+- machine learning is the subset of AI that is working,
-- machine learning has three broad branches - supervised, unsupervised and reinforcement learning
+- machine learning has three broad branches - supervised, unsupervised and reinforcement learning,
-- deep learning is powering modern machine learning
+- deep learning is powering modern machine learning,
-- convolution for vision, recurrent for sequences
+- convolution for vision, recurrent for sequences,
-- performance is driven by the availability of data, cloud compute and algorithms
+- performance is driven by the availability of data, cloud compute and algorithms.

-# Sources and further reading
+# Sources and Further Reading

 For more technical and non-technical machine learning resources, check out [ml-resources](https://github.com/ADGEfficiency/ml-resources).
 For reinforcement learning resources, check out [rl-resources](https://github.com/ADGEfficiency/rl-resources).

-General machine learning
+### Machine Learning

 * [Demis Hassabis (CEO DeepMind) &#8211; Artificial Intelligence and the Future](https://www.youtube.com/watch?v=i3lEG6aRGm8)
 * <a style="font-size: 1rem;" href="https://en.wikipedia.org/wiki/Deep_Blue_(chess_computer)">Deep Blue &#8211; Wikipedia</a>